Experience-Monks/hihat/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

+## This is stil a work in progress.

 Runs the given source files in a new Chromium DevTools window.
 Saving the file will reload the tab.
 Under the hood, this uses browserify and watchify for fast incremental bundling.

 This is useful for locally testing browser code with the full range of Web APIs (WebGL, WebAudio, etc).